EcoMole/NORA/README.md

 ### Tools and Technologies

-- **Django & Django REST Framework**: For backend API development.
+- **Django & Django REST Framework**: For backend API development and database management.
+- **Django Admin Interface**: This project includes a Django-admin interface to add, edit, and manage data within the database.
+The interface provides extensive searching, filtering, and ordering capabilities, making data management and exploration efficient.
 - **Vue.js 3 & Vite**: Employed for efficient frontend development.
 - **Vuetify**: Utilized for UI components in Vue.js applications.
 - **Axios**: For making HTTP requests from the frontend.
 - **JWT (JSON Web Tokens)**: For secure authentication mechanisms.
-- **HTTPS**: Ensured for secure communication between client and server.
+- **GraphQL**: Used for querying the database.
+The custom frontend interface built with Vue.js 3 enables flexible data querying using GraphQL, allowing users to apply filters based on any field in the database.
+Users can also fetch and structure the data from all fields in a format of their choosing, adding flexibility and customization to the data retrieval process.

 ## Results and Impact